yeyeto2788/Things-Organizer/README.md

 (I suppose) we all have.

 ```
-Put here the gif of the application running
+Pending to put here the gif of the application running
 ```

 The idea came from a day I was looking a SOC board like the Raspberry Pi and I could find it